AndrewWPhillips/eggql/TUTORIAL.md

 #### Enums

 Descriptions for enums are done a bit differently since enums are just stored as a slice of strings (since Go does not have enums as part of the language).
-For both the enum type's name and the enum values you can add a description after the name.
+For both the enum type's name and the enum values you can add a description to the end of the string, preceded by a hash character (#).
 Eg:

 ```Go
 	gqlEnums = map[string][]string{